Tzaxast/AnyPrefs/README.md

 # AnyPrefs
- An extensible data storage Unity Asset with a PlayerPrefs like API and multiple storage backends.
+ An extensible data storage Game Plugin for Flax Engine with multiple storage backends.

- Compatible with Unity 2019 to Latest.
+ Compatible with Flax engine Latest.

- # QuickStart:
- 1.Clone or download the repository.

- 2.Open Your Project and add the AnyPrefs Folder to your Assets folder.

- 3.Go to example folder and open example scene, hit play and see console for info.

- 3a.See BenchmarkPrefs.cs code for info on how to use the api.
+ This a WIP(work in progress) Plugin.